oschouest/km-box/docs/.github/instructions/Copilot.instructions.md

 ## Copilot Instructions
+- **PlatformIO Commands on Windows**: CRITICAL - Always use the correct PowerShell syntax with call operator (&).
+The ONLY working command is: `Set-Location teensy_code; & "C:\Users\oscho\.platformio\penv\Scripts\platformio.exe" run --target upload`.
+DO NOT use semicolons (;), DO NOT use && operators, DO NOT use cd command.
+Always use Set-Location followed by semicolon, then & operator before the quoted path.
+This has been tested and works.
+Any other syntax will fail.
 - **Shell Syntax**: Use only valid Windows PowerShell syntax.
 Chain commands with ';'.
 Use Out-File, Set-Content, Add-Content for file creation/editing (e.g., $content = "multi\nline\ntext"; $content | Out-File -FilePath file.txt -Encoding utf8).
 - **No Bash**: Do not use bash heredocs (<< 'EOF'), '&&', '|', or Linux redirects (> file).
 Use PowerShell equivalents (e.g., New-Item, Remove-Item -Recurse -Force).
 - **SSH/SCP**: Always use "pi5" alias for SSH/SCP (e.g., ssh pi5 "command", scp local_file pi5:~/remote_path).
 For multi-line files on Pi, use Set-Content via SSH or scp from local.